lauren/pick-a-color/README.md

 #### inlineDropdown

 Specifies whether the dropdown should be shown below the input field (instead of the default, to the right) on desktop browsers.

+#### autoSelect

+Specifies whether the color is automatically selected (instead of the default, which need the user to click the 'select' button) on desktop browsers.
+Thanks to [Conrado Gomes](https://github.com/conradoqg) for adding this feature!

 ## Tested Browsers